-Monash Council is pleased to present it's first-ever Monash Loneliness Framework.
+Monash Council is pleased to present its first-ever Monash Loneliness Framework.

 The original title of this framework was to be a 'Social Inclusion' policy.
-Council, however researched the growing literature around loneliness and it became very clear that social inclusion and loneliness are two different things.
+However after Council researched the growing literature around loneliness, it became clear that social inclusion and loneliness are two different things.
 Loneliness is one of the most prominent risk factors that prevents social inclusion and connectedness.

 What is also apparent, is that acknowledging one's loneliness can be deeply confronting for an individual.
 Research suggests that most people still feel great shame and stigma in admitting that they are lonely.
-Like all other population health priorities that have come before loneliness, we must destigmatise the issue and create a public understanding and awareness around it.
+Like all other population health priorities that have come before loneliness, we must de-stigmatise the issue and create a public understanding and awareness around it.